May 2022 Novel Ideas: 30 Quick Lit Reviews

 The love story was charming, but it was the antics of Cecilia and her quest to save her fellow society members that kept me turning the pages.

 The series gets better and better with each book!
-A total must-read for ACOTAR fans.
+A total must-read for ACOTAR fans and a must-read if you love fae books.
+Or head over to our guide on all of Sarah J. Maas’s books.

 If you love this one, you’ll love our list of books for fans of A Court of Thorns and Roses, also written by Sarah J. Maas.